 Interesting, the layout of the cathedral was in perfect symmetry – a core in the center, four middle-sized churches built on the four compass points, and other smaller churches diagonally placed between the middle-sized churches.
 With multiple colors, sizes, and careful placements, the architectural wonder looks great and different from any angle and distance.

-See the photos of Red Square and get more travel tips on visiting Moscow, check out How to Spend 4 Days Discovering Moscow’s Best with the City Pass and What You Need to Know about the Magnificent Onion Domes in Russia
+See the photos of Red Square and get more travel tips on visiting Moscow, check out How to Spend 4 Days Discovering Moscow’s Best with the City Pass and What You May Not Know about the Magnificent Onion Domes in Russia

 Highlight: The LARGEST church in the world.
 Period.